IrisShaders/glsl-transformer/README.md

 `glsl-transformer` is developed and maintained by [douira](https://github.com/douira).
 This project was created as a hobby project initiated by the need for a more powerful GLSL shader patcher in the wonderful [Iris](https://github.com/IrisShaders/Iris/) shaders mod for Minecraft.
 This repo is now part of the IrisShaders org on GitHub.

+## Licensing

+`glsl-transformer` is licensed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html).
+You can read more about the details of this license in its text and [the corresponding FAQ](https://www.gnu.org/licenses/gpl-faq.html).

+Software that uses this library must itself be licensed as AGPLv3.
+However, there are two special cases:

+- Certain projects can receive a specific additional noncommercial permission that allows them to use this software without significantly reducing the requirements of the AGPLv3 for other unintended purposes.
+- You can obtain a commercial license, which is entirely separate from the publicly granted AGPLv3 license.
+This license includes warranty and support.

+Please contact the author (douira) in both of these cases.
+In addition to the terms of the AGPLv3, contributors to this project must agree to license their work in such a way that these additional licenses may be granted.
+A Contributor License Agreement (CLA) for this purpose as well as a text that makes up the additional permission structure for incompatibly licensed projects is being worked on.

 ## Capabilities

 `glsl-transformer` is a library for GLSL program transformation.
 It uses a parser generated with ANTLR based on a custom GLSL grammar to turn shader code into a parse tree, called the concrete syntax tree (CST).
 The CST is then turned into an abstract syntax tree (AST) and transformations are performed on it.